trixi-framework/Trixi.jl/docs/src/github-git.md

     Immediately creating a PR for your branch has the benefit that all code discussions can now be held directly next to the corresponding code.
-Also, the PR allows to easily compare your branch to the upstream branch (usually `master`) to see what you have changed.
+Also, the PR allows to easily compare your branch to the upstream branch (usually `main`) to see what you have changed.
 Moreover, tests will run automatically.

 ### Make changes